racheltsuchiyama/Election-Analysis/README.md

 The audit was successful in providing the Colorado Board of Elections with the necessary information.
 The code printed the results in the terminal, while also saving it to a text file, for easy extraction.
 While this analysis was performed for a local congressional election, the code can be edited for larger scale elections like the US Presidential election.

-### Modifying the script for general election audit use
+### Modifying the script for any election audit
 Depending on the structure of the dataset to be analysed, the candidate names and counties could be stored in a different column then the one specified in my code.
 Before performing analysis of other elections, check which columns contain the candidate names and counties and correct accordingly.
-For country-wide elections, analysing the voter turnout per state would be more help.
-The code containing the county analysis can be altered to perform state analysis.
+For country-wide elections, analysing the voter turnout per state would be more helpful.
+The code for state analysis would follow the same model as the county analysis if the dataset has a column specifying the state of the voter.
+New variables, like lists and dictionaries, would need to be added to store the information.
+If the election is an instant-runoff election, then a candidate needs to recieve at least 50% of the vote.
+Therefore, to determine the winning candidate, the winning percentage would be greater than or equal to 50 instead of a variable.